steedos/steedos-platform/README.md

 ## Installation and Deployment

 This project is the kernel source code of Steedos Platform .
-We will compile and release it as [NPM package](https://www.npmjs.com/package/steedos-server) regularly ,By introducing relevant packages into the project, all the functions of Steedos Platform  can be enabled.
+We will compile and release it as [NPM package](https://www.npmjs.com/package/steedos-server) regularly.
 <!-- For details on how to install and deploySteedos Platform , please refer to the [Official Website Installation and Deployment Document](https://www.steedos.com/help/deploy/) -->

 ## Learn Steedos Platform